 India: Competitiveness - World Economic Forum index (1-7)

-For that indicator, The World Economic Forum provides data for India from 2006 to 2017.
-The average value for India during that period was 4.36 points with a minumum of 4.21 points in 2014 and a maximum of 4.58671 points in 2017.
+For that indicator, we provide data for India from to .
+The average value for India during that period was 4.36 points with a minimum of 4.20746 points in 2014 and a maximum of 4.58671 points in 2017.

 Definition: The Global Competitiveness index is composed of 12 pillars of competitiveness.
 The pillars are organized as followed: Basic requirements (Institutions, Infrastructure, Macroeconomic Stability, Health and Primary Education); Efficiency enhancers (Higher Education and Training, Goods Market Efficiency, Labour Market Efficiency, Financial Market Sophistication, Technological Readiness, Market Size), and Innovation and sophistication factors (Business Sophistication, Innovation).